kufreu/kufreu.github.io/final/final.md

 library(sp)
 library(geosphere)
 ```
-Initially, I thought that I would only need tidyverse and sf, though it soon became apparent that sf was not enough for what I was hoping to do and that I would need to use other packages to anaylze spatial data, these packages being [geosphere](https://cran.r-project.org/web/packages/geosphere/index.html) and [sp](https://cran.r-project.org/web/packages/sp/index.html), the package which it is dependent on.
-After these packages were loaded, the data being used for testing was loaded into RStudio using a function from sf.
+Initially, I thought that I would only need `tidyverse` and `sf`, though it soon became apparent that sf was not enough for what I was hoping to do and that I would need to use other packages to anaylze spatial data, these packages being `geosphere` and `sp`, the package which it is dependent on.
+After these packages were loaded, the data being used for testing was loaded into RStudio using a function from `sf`.
 ```r
 tractsMI <- st_read(dsn = "censusMI.gpkg", layer = "tracts")
 chicago <- st_read(dsn = "chicago.gpkg", layer = "tracts2010")
 chicagoCBD <- st_read(dsn = "chicago.gpkg", layer = "CBD")
 ```
-Rather than take on all the SQL at once, I decided to break it up into three manageable parts and begin by testing individual functions in dplyr and sf.
+Rather than take on all the SQL at once, I decided to break it up into three manageable parts and begin by testing individual functions in `dplyr` and `sf`.
 Calculating distance was the first section to test and this was the SQL that needed to be converted in order to do that.
 ``` sql
 distance(centroid(transform((geometry),4326)),transform((select geometry from input1),4326), true) as [% @Prefix %]Dist
 ```
-The three functions used in the SQL  here were distance, transform, and centroid, so I needed to find and learn how to use thier equivalents in sf.
-The first of these I tried out was transform, or st_transform in sf.
-As stated on the sf website, all functions and methods in sf that  use spatial data have st_ as a prefix, which stands for spatial and temporal.
-I transformed tractsMI into WGS 84 to to test out st_transform.
+The three functions used in the SQL  here were distance, transform, and centroid, so I needed to find and learn how to use thier equivalents in `sf`.
+The first of these I tried out was transform, or `st_transform` in `sf`.
+As stated on the `sf` [website](https://r-spatial.github.io/sf/index.html), all functions and methods in sf that  use spatial data have st_ as a prefix, which stands for spatial and temporal.
+I transformed tractsMI into WGS 84 to to test out `st_transform`.
 ```r
 View(tractsMI %>%
        st_transform(4326))
 ```
 My next line of reasoning was to dissolve the tracts and create a centroid on the dissolved shape rather than try to caluclate mean coordinates (I stay with this for a while though I change to a different method which more closely resembles the SQL).
-Since sf didn't have a function to dissolve, I had to look elsewhere to learn how.
+Since `sf` didn't have a function to dissolve, I had to look elsewhere to learn how.
 I found two ways to dissolve from [Phil Mike Jones](https://philmikejones.me/tutorials/2015-09-03-dissolve-polygons-in-r/) on his website and tested them out.
 ```r
 tractsMI$area <- st_area(tractsMI)